imabhi15/Car-Parking-System/README.md

 ***************************************************************

-1. User presses 1 when he wants to enter rickshaw in it
+1. User presses 1 when he wants to enter rickshaw
-2. User presses 2 when he wants to enter the car in it
+2. User presses 2 when he wants to enter the car
-3. User presses 3 when he wants to enter the bus in it
+3. User presses 3 when he wants to enter the bus
 4. User presses 4 when he wants to show all his income and number of all vehicles
 5. User presses 5 if he wants to delete a record